 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the Consolidated Financial Statements and accompanying Notes to the Consolidated Financial Statements.
-The accounting estimates that require management's most significant, difficult, and subjective judgments include the valuation and recognition of investments, the valuation of the revenue and allowance for sales returns and doubtful accounts, the estimation of hedging transactions, the valuation of inventory, the assessment of recoverability of intangible assets and their estimated useful lives, revenue recognition, the valuation and recognition of share-based compensation, the recognition and measurement of current and deferred income tax assets and liabilities, and legal contingencies estimates.
+The accounting estimates that require management's most significant, difficult, and subjective judgments include the valuation and recognition of investments, the valuation of revenue and allowance for sales returns and doubtful accounts, the estimation of hedging transactions, the valuation of inventory, the valuation of and assessment of recoverability of intangible assets and their estimated useful lives, revenue recognition, the valuation and recognition of share-based compensation, the recognition and measurement of current and deferred income tax assets, along with the assessment of recoverability, and liabilities, and legal contingencies estimates.
 Actual results could differ materially from these estimates.